janderssonse/janderscripts/README.md

 # Janderscripts

-Intended to gather small helpers and scripts, in different languages, over time, mostly for use by myself, but maybe, just maybe, someone else will find something of worth, who knows.
+ Gather small helpers and scripts, in different languages, mostly for personal usage, but who knows, there might be something for you in there.

-The script principles are:
+About the scripts:

 - They should be glue scripts i.e. not use too much intricate logic, but serve as glueing a few specific commands and utils together.
 - They should come with a fair amount of unit- and integration-tests.
 - They should be structured enough for a non script expert to understand.
-- If growning needs, or beneficial in a more general sense, make no mistake, they should be obsoleted, and rewritten in a more robust language and/or submitted as a PR to any relevant project where the overall function itself would feel at home.
+- If growing, or beneficial in a more general sense, make no mistake - they should be obsoleted, and rewritten in a more robust language.
+Even better - be submitted as a PR to any relevant project where the overall function itself would feel at home.

-## Maintained Scripts Description
+## Currently Maintained Script Descriptions

 ### Bash

-- bash/src/changelog_release.bash - A util script to making an atomic release commit including an tag, changelog, updated project file. mvn, npm or gradle.
+- `bash/src/changelog_release.bash` - A util script to making an atomic release commit including an tag, changelog, updated project file. mvn, npm or gradle.
 Relies on Conventional Commits-standard.
-- bash/src/dirsumgen.bash - A wrapper for the creating md5 and sha256 sums for directory trees.
+- `bash/src/dirsumgen.bash` - A wrapper for the creating md5 and sha256 sums for directory trees.
 One of each for each dir.

 ## Dependencies

 ### Bash

-- In general, you should get an error when running the scripts which tell you missing tool(s) for that script.
-- In general, scripts are intended to be run from the root of the project if nothing else is mentioned.
-- The scripts will have a simple help function (-h) or alike.

 ### General Usage